-Rehydration will not restore all of the flavors that you would find in the fresh herb but it may give you some of them.
+Rehydration will not restore all the flavors that you would find in the fresh herb, but it may give you some of them.
 Once the herb has been rehydrated, pores in the leaves will open up and release more of the compounds responsible for flavor.

 For a softer texture

 By adding water to dried herbs, you give them more mass while also softening their texture.
 You will need to give dried herbs a more tender texture to make so that they can be easier to eat.
 Soft texture is especially important if you are adding dried herbs to a dish after it has been plated.